RSS

 That settled the matter for the HSCA which did not bother to ask U.S. mathematicians to analyze the probabilities.
 One must ask: Why not?

-Whitaker obfuscated a very simple mathematical problem: to determine the probabilities of unnatural JFK-related deaths over relevant time intervals: 1, 3, 5, 15 years.
+Whitaker obfuscated a very simple mathematical problem: to determine the probabilities of unnatural JFK-related deaths over relevant time intervals: 1, 3, 14 years.
 He did so by leaving out the word unnatural.

-The London Times legal manager made two fundamental errors.
+The Times legal manager made two fundamental errors.
 The first was an incomplete and misleading statement of the problem.
 He implicitly assumed deaths of all types, natural and unnatural.
 He did not distinguish between the two categories.
 The probability calculations must be based on the expected number of unnatural (not total) deaths.

 The second error was the omission of relevant numerical data: He did not provide unnatural death mortality statistics.
 He failed to show the probability calculations.
 Why not?
 Was it because it would prove that the actuary’s calculation was essentially correct?